minkhaung-mkks/prep-learn/README.md

 ## 📝 Latest Update

+06/08/2023 : I was away from home the whole day so no really progress was made, but I decided to finish everything before school starts again on wednesday

 05/08/2023 : Gonna finalize the design and finish the app basics tomorrow, then take a break from the app to polish up my skills a bit more before designing the user system.

 I have came up with a design but still not too sure about it, I want to evoke a feeling of accomplishment when the screen pops up the current design just seems to be an info window.